BIMSBbioinfo/pigx/README.md

 | config.json   | Generated automatically by pigx_bs.
 Defines various parameters; e.g. input/output folder paths, sample names, etc. |
 | func_defs.py  | Subscript that defines various functions called in the main snakemake script.                          |

-To run PIGx on your experimental data, first enter the necessary parameters in the spreadsheet file (see following section), and then from the terminal type
+To run PiGx on your experimental data, first enter the necessary parameters in the spreadsheet file (see following section), and then from the terminal type

 ```
 $ pigx_bs [options]